Labirintami/doc/docs/sidebar/spacer.md

 ### Properties

-You can provide the [following properties](sidebar/api/api_spacer_properties.md) in the configuration object of a Spacer.
+You can provide the [following properties](sidebar/api/api_spacer_properties.md) in the configuration object of a Spacer control.

 ## Showing/hiding spacer